wcc19940308/friendly-github-intro/README.md

 **Description**: Version control is the management of changes to documents, computer programs, and other collections of information.
 Changes are usually identified by a number named the "revision number".
 Each revision is associated with a timestamp and the person making the change.
 Revisions can be compared, restored, and with some types of files, merged.

 Github is a free and open source platform that can help you build projects that are collaborative, well documented, and version-controlled.
 In this workshop we will introduce you to the GitHub ecosystem and help you get you comfortable navigating basic GitHub workflows.
-We will make sure that you leave the workshop aware of the best practices for developing projects on GitHub (e.g. writing a good “readme” or posting and labeling issues) and an understanding of how GitHub can help make your projects more readable and accessible.
+We will make sure that you leave the workshop aware of the best practices for developing projects on GitHub (e.g. writing a good “readme” or posting and labelling issues) and an understanding of how GitHub can help make your projects more readable and accessible.

 This workshop is developed for anyone looking for a solution to making projects – whether it be your research on arctic glaciers, the materials for an undergraduate course, your PHD thesis, or even a cookbook – more manageable.
 You don't have to share your work with others or collaborate with anyone, although you'll learn how this can be achieved with ease.